 40. It was highlighted by manufacturers that the understanding and estimation of SOCR after a given duration of use or distance travelled currently presents an increased challenge compared to SOCE.
 There are many factors other than those originating from the battery leading to greater uncertainty of SOCR, including the measurement, test to test variability and precision of range retention calculations.
 As the majority of the evidence assessed by the IWG was also based primarily on remaining capacity or battery energy, it was decided to only monitor but not subject SOCR to an MPR requirement within Phase 1.
 No electric range based MPR have been selected at this point in time due to the above concerns with SOCR estimation.
 Inclusion of MPR for SOCR in future has, however, been highlighted as an area of importance for a number of Contracting Parties.
 Therefore, a placeholder for these values has been included to allow inclusion within a future amendment to the GTR.

-41. Electrified vehicles of category 2 are at an earlier stage of adoption within the fleets of many Contracting Parties and subsequently in-use data relating to battery durability is scarce for these vehicles.
-For this reason, it is difficult presently to determine a suitable and achievable MPR for category 2 vehicles.
-It has been raised by manufacturers that in future the batteries of these vehicles may also be used for supplementary purposes, in addition to propulsion, which could have further impacts on battery durability that are not currently well understood.
-MPR values for category 2 vehicles therefore remain reserved for inclusion in a future amendment to this GTR.
+41. Electrified vehicles of category 2 are at an earlier stage of adoption within the fleets of many Contracting Parties and subsequently in-use data relating to battery durability is not so readily available for these vehicles.
+During the second phase of development of this GTR, further TEMA modelling was presented confirming that a difference of only 5% is adequate to address the difference in use between category 1 and category 2 vehicles.
+It has been raised by manufacturers that in future the batteries of these vehicles may also be used for supplementary purposes, in addition to propulsion, which could have further impacts on battery durability.
+It was therefore agreed to also take into account the extra use of batteries installed in Category 2 vehicles for non-traction purposes.
+This was added in the calculation of Virtual Mileage

 42. Battery longevity is a key consideration for consumers and regulating agencies, therefore there is an incentive for manufacturers to accredit batteries that perform beyond the minimum requirements of this GTR.
 To allow manufacturers to market or quantify the benefits of any improved battery technology they may have installed within their vehicles the GTR also allows for a Declared Performance Requirement (DPR) to be proposed by manufacturers, based upon a higher value of SOCE/SOCR.
 To ensure the accuracy of any declared values, the DPR would be considered to act in place of the MPR for the purposes of in-use verification.
 The DPR is not intended to indicate a regulatory warrantied value.
 Manufacturer warranties are beyond the scope of this GTR.
 A manufacturer may wish to warranty batteries beyond the MPR without attaching additional warranty benefits to a DPR.